 Watch this video for a quick Lifecycle Fund primer!

 TSP’s Lifecycle funds are simply target-date funds that consist of different combinations of its G, F, C, S, & I Funds.
 A target-date fund is simply a fund that initially invests in growth assets.
 Over time, this fund gradually shifts to more conservative investments until it reaches a predetermined date.

-For example, the L 2020 fund will gradually adjust its investment mix until the year 2020.
+For example, the L 2020 fund will gradually adjust its investment mix until 2020.
 At this point, it will shift to the L-Income fund.
-The L-Income fund is the most conservative of the L-funds, and most heavily invested in U.S. Treasuries.
+The L-Income fund is the most conservative of the L-funds and most heavily invested in U.S. Treasuries.
 Currently, the Thrift Savings Plan provides the following funds (in order from most conservative to least): L-Income, L2020, L2030, L2040, and L2050.